wavefrontHQ/docs/pages/doc/delta_counters.md

 Even in a serverless environment, it makes sense to collect both counter metrics and delta counter metrics.
-* Use regular counters for monitoring over long time spans.
-For long spans, a small number of metrics lost to collision are not a problem.
+* Use regular counters for monitoring over long periods of time, where a small number of metrics lost to collision are not a problem.
 * Use delta counters to accurately accumulate points where shorts bursts of high-volume traffic is experienced and collisions can become a problem.

 ### Example: Monitoring AWS Lambda